pomier/PASTA/README.txt

     - the protocol used by the server.
     - the number of datagrams sent by the client, and the number of bytes.
     - the number of datagrams sent by the server, and the number of bytes.
-    - the idle time (a percentage representing how busy was the connection).
+    - the idle time (a percentage representing how busy the connection was).
     - the connexion type (tunnel, scp (up/down), shell, or reverse shell).

+# FIXME : to complete (with Task4 too)

 WARNING
 # FIXME : to correct, depending of the future implementation (keeping
-uncompleted connections on port 22 ?)
+#         uncompleted connections on port 22 ?)

 If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one, and will be discarded.